Antiperspirants and Deodorants: Should You Be Worried? PLUS, My Best Deodorant Recipe

 Directions for How to Make Your Own Deodorant:

-3. Pour into your container!
+Pour into your container, stirring as you do.
 I place my containers in the refrigerator for about 30 minutes to an hour because these butters take a long time to set up.
 The extra cold really helps!

-This recipe makes about 4 ounces of beautiful, great-smelling natural, green deodorant for your pits and your health!!!!
+This recipe makes about 4 ounces of beautiful, great-smelling, natural deodorant for your pits and your health!!!!